AzimsTech/azimstech.github.io/_posts/2025-07-04-get-windows11-se-theme.md

     ```console
     reg add "HKLM\SOFTWARE\Microsoft\PolicyManager\current\device\Education" /v EnableEduThemes /t REG_DWORD /d 1 /f
     ```
-2. Reboot

-> These themes won't be visible at first; wait until they're downloaded.
-{: .prompt-info }
+2. Reboot and wait a moment — the themes will automatically download. downloaded once you sign in.

+## Note
-Here's command undo it:
+In case you don't want it anymore: Here's the command to undo it:

 ```console
 reg delete "HKLM\SOFTWARE\Microsoft\PolicyManager\current\device\Education" /f